-1. In Database Explorer, locate a connection.
+1. In Database Explorer, find the needed connection.

-2. Right-click the connection, and select Modify Connection...
+2. Right-click the connection and select Modify Connection...

 3. In the Data Connections Properties dialog box, go to Document Category and click the drop-down arrow.

 4. Select a suitable option from the drop-down list.
 There are five options available, each one marked by a colored geometric object: